 Each Conference operates relatively autonomously with each Conference Chair being completely responsible for the content and conduct of the meeting as well as the selection of discussion leaders, speakers and attendees.
 The primary criteria for attendance at a Conference are scientific accomplishment and, implicitly, the commitment to participate actively and meaningfully in the discussions.
-Gordon Research Conferences will not discriminate against any individual based on that person's race, color, national origin, sex, sexual orientation, age, religion, disability, genetic information or any other characteristic protected by law.
+Gordon Research Conferences will not discriminate against any individual based on that person's race, color, national origin, gender, gender identity or expression, sexual orientation, age, religion, disability, genetic information or any other characteristic protected by law.

 Normally, lectures are held in the morning and evening.
 Almost all Gordon Research Conferences begin on a Sunday evening and run through Thursday evening.
 Afternoons are available for informal participation in discussion, reading or recreation, as individuals desire.